niels-db/Rush-Royale-Bot/README.md

 # Rush-Royale-Bot
-Python based bot for Rush Royale
+Python based bot for Rush Royale.

+Reworked by Jimm

 Use with Bluestacks on PC